Associate Degree of Arts

 The YourTutor service provides online after-hours study support for SCU students.
 This service is available from 4pm to midnight Sunday to Friday via the 'Connect Now' button on MySCU Hub or from a link in nominated unit learning sites.
 The YourTutor service offers generic writing feedback and live online chat assistance for foundational concepts and study skills.

 Equipment and facilities

 Southern Cross University provides students with modern well equipped teaching spaces such as lecture theatres, classrooms, and studios or laboratories tailored to meet the needs of specific study disciplines.
 Contemporary audiovisual equipment is standard in most teaching venues, and students have access to computer labs for individual study purposes.

 See the University’s Rules Relating to Awards, in conjunction with the Specific Award Rules listed below.

 Table of contents

-To be awarded the Associate Degree of Arts a student will be required to successfully complete the equivalent of sixteen (16) units (192 credit points) comprising:
+To be eligible for the award of Associate Degree of Arts a candidate shall successfully complete not less than sixteen (16) units comprising:

 Schedule of units

 The information on this page may be subject to change over time.
 Please check this page again before acting and see our disclaimer.